r15hil/r15hil.github.io/docs/books/books.md

 ## Reading List

+🔜 Colorless Tsukuru Tazaki and His Years of Pilgrimage - Haruki Murakami

+🔜 The Life-Changing Magic of Tidying Up - Marie Kondo

+🔜 Guns, Germs, and Steel - Jared Diamond

 🔜 The Problems of Philosophy - Bertrand Russell

-🔜 What Does It All Mean? - Thomas Nagel

 🔜 Thinking, Fast and Slow - Daniel Kahneman